awsdocs/amazon-ec2-user-guide/doc_source/EBSEncryption.md

 Encryption operations occur on the servers that host EC2 instances, ensuring the security of both data\-at\-rest and data\-in\-transit between an instance and its attached EBS storage\.

+You can attach both encrypted and unencrypted volumes to an instance simultaneously

 **Topics**
 + [How EBS encryption works](#how-ebs-encryption-works)
 + [Requirements](#ebs-encryption-requirements)